President of the Students’ Union, 2013-2015

-What made you choose Leeds Trinity as a student?
+What made you choose Leeds Trinity?

 As soon as I stepped onto campus on my first Open Day I felt like I could see myself walking down the corridors, and then when I met John Poulter at the Applicant Day, I knew that this was the place for me!